jonstokes/super_queue/README.md

 ### Namespace
 If you want to namespace the queue on SQS, you can do that here.

-### Localized_queues
-In the application that I developed SuperQueue for (i.e. using with Sidekiq and Anemone), I need the queues to act like local memory (but with infinite size).
-So I don't want the same code trying to generate the same queue names on different machines.
-If you choose to localize the queues, then, it grabs your local IP, creates an md5 hash of it, and uses that hash to namespace the queue (in addition to any other namespacing you've done).

-Localized queues are the default.
-Just set this to "false" if you want to turn it off and have queues that are easily visible by simple namespace + name combos from other machines.

 ### Visibility timeout
 Whenever a pop is executed against an empty out_buffer, SuperQueue wakes